paulo-granthon/envyman/README.md

 # Envyman

 Envyman is a Bash script that helps you manage environment variable configurations easily.
-It allows you to add, start, stop, and list configuration files, configure where you want to store your configurations and track active configurations.
+It allows you to add, load, unload, and list configuration files, configure where you want to store your configurations and track active configurations.

 <h2 align="center">Features</h2>